 From the presentation on the website: 38 North harnesses the experience of long-time observers of North Korea and others who have dealt directly with North Koreans.
 It draws on other experts outside the field who might bring fresh, well-informed insights to

 Via PressReader’s collection you can read a number of Asian newspapers and magazines on the day they are published.
-The archives only goes back three months.
 In the new version PressReader it is possible to set your own account and customize the outlook of PressReader by choosing

 The Complete Collection of the Korean Study of Confucian Classics (한국경학자료시스템) by the Institute of Eastern Studies at Sungkyunkwan University contains 145 volumes ; Taehak (대학 /大學), Jungyong (중용/ 中庸), Noneo (논어/ 論語), Maengja (맹자/ 孟子), Seokyeong(서경/書經), Sikyeong (시경/詩經), Igyeong